 The Longwood area is located about 15 miles north of Orlando.
 This historic town is relaxed and slow-paced with plenty of family-friendly neighborhoods.
 Most working professionals in Longwood commute to Downtown Orlando, but choose to live in Longwood out of love for its small-town feel and historic charm.
 Living in Longwood, you'll feel removed from the hustle and bustle of city living without actually being more than a quick drive away from the metropolitan area and Orlando city center.

-There are plenty of unique things to do in the historic town of Longwood, many of which are located just a short distance from local apartments and neighborhoods.
-The Aiguille Rock Climbing Center attracts visitors from all over central Florida and is one of the largest climbing centers on the East Coast.
+There are plenty of unique things to do in the historic town of Longwood.
+The Aiguille Rock Climbing Center, one of the largest climbing centers on the East Coast, attracts visitors from all over Central Florida.
 It features 6,500 square feet of climbing and 1,000 square feet of boulder climbing.
-Golfers can enjoy themselves at the Rolling Hills Golf Course and the Alaqua Country Club.
+Golfers can tee off at the Rolling Hills Golf Course and the Alaqua Country Club.
 Located on the shores of beautiful Wekiva Springs, the Wekiva Marina offers canoeing, kayaking, pontoon excursions, and sightseeing trips.
-Historic Big Tree Park is home to one of the oldest and largest cypress trees in America, and is a peaceful place to enjoy a picnic.
+The historic Big Tree Park is home to one of the oldest and largest cypress trees in America, and is a peaceful place for an afternoon picnic.